Chris7462/scnn_torch/ReadMe.md

 | Cross | Crossroads (FP only, no GT lanes) |
 | Night | Nighttime driving |

+### Note on Evaluation Results

+The Python evaluator may produce slightly different results (~0.1-0.5% F1) compared to the official C++ CULane evaluator.
+This is due to differences in spline interpolation algorithms:
+- C++ uses a custom cubic spline with TDMA solver
+- Python uses `scipy.splprep` (B-spline)

+The difference is minor and acceptable for most purposes.

 ## Project Structure
 ```
 ├── configs/              # Configuration files